suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0801-Deploying Windows with AutoPilot.md

 1. Review the settings and click on finish.

+## Task 04: Configure Domain for the created virtual machine

 1. Once the virtual machine is created Right click on the virtual machine and click on start.

 1. Once the VM is in the Running state Right click on it and click on Connect.